Angelonius/Project-Holy-Roman-Empire/README.md

 # Project-Holy-Roman-Empire
-This is a mod for UnCiv where I add the United States of Greater Austria
+This is a mod for UnCiv where I add the Holy Roman Empire.

 CHANGELOG: